 I used to sleep over ten hours the night before a fight.
-I would even take naps after check in time in the dressing room.
+I would even take naps after check-in time in the dressing room.
 The most I ever slept was fourteen.
-I think I woke up, ate breakfast and went back to bed until the time I was suppose to meet my coach at the gym.
-Even if I didn’t nap in the dressing room I would start to yawn and keep yawing all the way until I began warming up.
+I think I woke up, ate breakfast and went back to bed until the time I was supposed to meet my coach at the gym.
+Even if I didn’t nap in the dressing room, I would start to yawn and keep yawing all the way until I began warming up.
 Then one day, I think it was after about fifteen fights I was in a hotel room in Canada.
 It had been a long day of air travel and making my lower weight ever 132.
 I ate a hearty meal and watched an inspiring movie with my coach and then went to bed.
 The next day I woke up exactly seven and a half hours later and felt energetic, alert and super excited to fight.
-This was new to me and I realized I had crossed a new mental game threshold.
+Feeling this energy was new to me, and I realized I had crossed a new mental game threshold.

 I have fighter friends who have had the exact opposite experience; they can’t sleep at all, even the whole week of the fight they are struggling to fall asleep, troubled by fight anxiety, waking up in the middle of the night or waking up too early and unable to go back to sleep.
 This is the fight response to fear, and while you might think that having some “fight” in you is a good thing for fighters, it is not when it comes to our bodies natural reactions to high stress.

-Not being able to sleep and sleeping too much are both detrimental to your fight preparation, but if I had to pick, I’d pick the sleeping one.
-The key is to realize that any physical affects of fear and stress are simply that; your body is preparing for battle.
-Sometimes the simple knowledge that this is a natural reaction will calm you down and ease the stress.
-Don’t fight it, just be aware, accept the stress response and take some action to counter balance.
+Not being able to sleep and sleeping too much are both detrimental to your fight preparation, but if I had to pick, I’d choose the sleeping one.
+The key is to realize that any physical effects of fear and stress are merely that; your body is preparing for battle.
+Sometimes the pure knowledge that this is a natural reaction will calm you down and ease tension.
+Don’t fight it, be aware, accept the stress response and take some action to counterbalance.

-If you are feeling the flight response: sleepiness, lack of enthusiasm, fear, doubt etc try keeping yourself busy with mundane tasks, like cleaning the house, or shopping.
-Don’t let yourself just lie around waiting for weigh-ins or check in.
-I used to just wander the aisles of Target, or Trader Joe’s before a fight, shopping for random things, post weigh-in snacks, a cute weigh-in outfit, Pedialyte.
+If you are feeling the flight response: sleepiness, lack of enthusiasm, fear, doubt, etc. try keeping yourself busy with mundane tasks, like cleaning the house, or shopping.
+Don’t let yourself lie around waiting for weigh-ins or check-in.
+I used to wander the aisles of Target, or Trader Joe’s before a fight, shopping for random things, post-weigh-in snacks, a cute weigh-in outfit, Pedialyte.
 Make sure you are with a friend who you trust, who understands the fight journey.
-A little socializing for people that have the flight response it good.
-Also you can keep your focus and enthusiasm high with inspiring movies.
+A little socializing for people that have the flight response is good.
+Also, you can keep your focus and enthusiasm high with inspiring movies.
 My favorites?
 Girl fight 😉 But anything along the lines of Braveheart, Gladiator or 300 will heighten your excitement for the big day.

-If you are having the fight response: sleeplessness, anxiety, jitters, fear doubt etc you will need to try different techniques to relax.
+If you have the fight response: sleeplessness, anxiety, jitters, fear doubt, etc. you will need to try different techniques to relax.
 Meditation, baths, breathing techniques, essential oils, maybe even some relaxing herbs like Valerian or Kava Kava.
 You can try watching movies that help you laugh and relax like comedies (stay away from the fighting ones).
-Try not to be in too many social situations which can get you worked up and feeling stressed.
+Try not to be in too many social situations which can get you worked up and feel stressed.
 Some peaceful alone time, a quiet walk, reading a book, writing in a journal, can all help to calm you down.

-On fight day when the jitters started, and they always did, I never expected them not to; I’d take a deep breath and imagine pushing the nervous energy into the the pit of my stomach.
+On fight day when the jitters started, and they always did, I never expected them not to; I’d take a deep breath and imagine pushing the nervous energy into the pit of my stomach.
 Each breath would add another ember to the fire brewing inside me.
-“Once the bell rings each one of these breaths of anxiety will be turned into fire that I’ll unleash at will”, I’d tell myself.
-The small fire I created in my gut will devastate my opponent with each punch, kick and knee I throw.
+“Once the bell rings each one of these breaths of anxiety will turn into a fire that I’ll unleash at will,” I’d tell myself.
+The small fire I created in my gut will devastate my opponent with each punch, kick, and knee I throw.
 Channeling the nervous energy is a must, you can’t ignore it, it’s what you do with the fear that counts.
-Visualization can help you channel it.
+Visualization can help you channel the anxiety.
 Nerves are good, I’d tell myself.
 They are powerful emotions.
 Harness the fear, breathe it in, hold it, mold it, then unleash it in the ring as power, as aggression, as dominance.

 Progressing as Fighter

 I would like to tell you that the anxiety and pre-fight nerves lessen the more experience you get, but that’s not exactly what happens.
-Each fight the stakes are higher and the crowd is bigger.
-The more experience and notoriety you get the expectations on you are greater.
+For each fight the stakes are higher, the crowd is bigger, and the more exposure and notoriety you get the expectations on you can be more significant.
 The difference is how you have learned to deal with and channel the nerves.
-They are always there, there will always be pressure, it’s no different than the fist time you gloved up, threw a punch in front of a crowd and heard the cheers.
+They are always there; there will still be pressure, it’s no different than the first time you gloved up, threw a punch in front of a crowd and heard the cheers.
 The difference is you teach yourself how to manage it.
-This is the mental game and it’s a huge part of fighting.
 The mental game can make or break your career as a fighter.